Brexit & Travel Insurance

 If you're an American citizen traveling to the UK and then onto the EU post-Brexit, you do not have to buy two separate travel insurance policies.
 Travel insurance will cover multiple destinations visited over the course of one trip.
 Brexit won't matter for your trip.

-When Will Brexit Happen?
+When Will Brexit Be Finalized?

-How Will Travel Insurance be Affected After Brexit?
+How Will Travel Insurance Be Affected After Brexit?

 Those who may have concerns over the potential travel implications can also request a travel insurance plan that includes Cancel For Any Reason (CFAR).
 This is an optional travel insurance benefit available on some of the plans available from InsureMyTrip.